-Selling is often a big challenge and something many women shy away from.
-I don’t know very many women that like selling, and selling often makes women feel uncomfortable as they associate selling with being sleazy and manipulative.
+Selling can be a big challenge and something small business owners may shy away from because selling can make them feel uncomfortable as they associate selling with being sleazy and manipulative.

 There is a way around the discomfort of selling, change the way you think about sales to serving rather than selling.